IT-Support-L2/Wheel_of_Python/README.md

 # Wheel_of_Python
-Nice to play  😃 coded with Python
+Funny game to play  😃 coded with Python.
+Enjoy 😜